2018-19 Term Dates

 Holidays taken in term time can have a very negative impact on a pupil’s education, as well as school’s attendance statistics and examination results.
 Research has shown that a 10% drop in attendance (equivalent to 19 ½ days in a school year) can mean a one grade drop at GCSE.

 At Longfield, we appreciate parents/carers who support excellent attendance throughout the school year.
 Therefore, if permission has been requested in advance and a pupil’s attendance is above 95% just prior to the holiday taking place, school will not refer for a Penalty Fine.
+Please note, however, that all holidays taken during the first half term will be subject to a Penalty Fine.

 If you have any questions about attendance or would like further information, please contact Mrs Brown, Attendance Manager, on 01325 348149.